-During a median follow up of 77 (33) months - minimum of 4 and maximum of 121 months, a total of 15 events occurred.
-There were 7 deaths (in the context of pneumonia in 4 patients, stage IV renal carcinoma in 1 patient and stroke in another; cause of death is unknown for 1 patient) and 8 devices implantations (4 pacemakers and 4 CRT-D); concerning cardioverter-defibrillators, three were implanted for primary sudden cardiac dead prevention and one in secondary prevention, after detection of one sustained ventricular tachycardia by Holter Monitoring.
+During a median follow-up of 77 (33) months (minimum of 4 and maximum of 121 months), a total of 15 events occurred.
+There were 7 deaths (in the context of pneumonia in 4 patients, stage IV renal carcinoma in 1 patient, and stroke in another; the cause of death is unknown for 1 patient) and 8 device implantations (4 pacemakers and 4 cardiac resynchronization devices); concerning cardioverter-defibrillators, 3 were implanted for primary sudden cardiac dead prevention and 1 in secondary prevention, after detection of one sustained ventricular tachycardia by Holter monitoring.
 There were no shock therapies nor heart failure hospitalizations during follow-up.

-Table 2 describes some CMR variables according to the occurrence or not of MACE; of the continuous parameters, only LVEF and Left Ventricle End-systolic volume index were different between the groups.
-Also statistically different was the presence of late gadolinium enhancement, with 16 (32.0%) patients in the no-event groups and 7 (46.7%) patients in the event group, p=0.035.
+Table 2 describes some CMR variables according to the occurrence or not of MACE; of the continuous parameters, only LVEF and LV end-systolic volume index were different between the groups.
+Also statistically different was the presence of LGE, with 16